RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BU27008/README.md

 The ROHM Finland SWDC has created an IIO driver in collaboration with the Linux kernel community.
 Driver is merged to the [upstream](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git) Linux v6.5.
+Computing lux values in the driver is being worked on.[The patch v1](https://lore.kernel.org/lkml/ZRq4pdDn6N73n7BO@dc78bmyyyyyyyyyyyyydt-3.rev.dnainternet.fi/) has been sent for review.
+It is possible this feature will be merged in upstream Linux v6.7.